tupheds/tupheds_website/content/_index.md

     showDate: false
 ---

-## Understanding Nature with Data and Algorithms
+## Decoding Nature with Data and Algorithms